mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 #### Security Requirements:
 - **Verify the application uses a single and well-vetted access control mechanism for accessing protected data and resources**:Ensure that the app routes all requests from different sources so it doesn't allow unauthorized entry points into the data or systems.

+### Implementation of Automated Security Checks in Build Pipeline:
+<a name="implementation-of-automated-security-checks-in-build-pipeline"></a>

+#### Security Requirements:
+1. **Verify that the build pipeline contains a build step to automatically build and verify the secure deployment of the application.**

+**Solution**: Make sure to include automated security checks in the build pipeline to guarantee that the deployment process is secure and adheres to security standards.

+### Implementation of Password Change Functionality:
+<a name="implementation-of-password-change-functionality"></a>

+#### Security Requirements:
+1. **Verify users can change their password.**

+**Solution**: Create a feature that enables users to change their passwords securely.

+### Implementation of Attribute-Based Access Control with Immutable User and Data Attributes:
+<a name="implementation-of-attribute-based-access-control-with-immutable-user-and-data-attributes"></a>

+#### Security Requirements:
+1. **Verify that all user and data attributes and policy information used by access controls cannot be manipulated by end users unless specifically authorized.**

+**Solution**: Utilize Attribute-Based Access Control (ABAC) to uphold access control guidelines grounded on user and data attributes, incorporating immutable attributes to hinder alteration by users.

+### Implementation of Multi-Factor Authentication for Administrative Interfaces:
+<a name="implementation-of-multi-factor-authentication-for-administrative-interfaces"></a>

+#### Security Requirements:
+1. **Verify administrative interfaces use appropriate multifactor authentication to prevent unauthorized use.**

+**Solution**: Add multifactor authentication (MFA) to administrative interfaces for increased security and protection against unauthorized access.

+### Implementation of Secure Data Transmission Practices:
+<a name="implementation-of-secure-data-transmission-practices"></a>

+#### Security Requirements:
+1. **Verify that sensitive data is sent to the server in the HTTP message body or headers, and that query string parameters from any HTTP verb do not contain sensitive data.**

+**Solution**: Ensure sensitive data is securely transmitted to the server by implementing secure data transmission practices, to avoid exposure in URLs or query string parameters.

+### Implementation of Content-Type Validation for Uploaded Files:
+<a name="implementation-of-content-type-validation-for-uploaded-files"></a>

+#### Security Requirements:
+1. **Verify that direct requests to uploaded files will never be executed as HTML/JavaScript content.**

+**Solution**: Please add content-type validation for uploaded files to prevent them from being incorrectly executed as HTML or JavaScript content if accessed directly.

+### Implementation of Role-Based Access Control for RESTful API Methods:
+<a name="implementation-of-role-based-access-control-for-restful-api-methods"></a>

+#### Security Requirements:
+1. **Verify that enabled RESTful HTTP methods are a valid choice for the user or action, such as preventing normal users using DELETE or PUT on protected API or resources.**

+**Solution**: Create role-based access control (RBAC) for RESTful API methods to limit access to HTTP methods according to user roles and permissions.
+This helps prevent unauthorized use of critical HTTP methods like DELETE or PUT.

 ## Abuse Cases

 ### Abuse cases for Sign Up and Login